-In our group of linguists (somewhat extended in this chapter), everyone seems to agree that $ra\bar{e}$ -words mean 'riches', 'wealth'.5 However, some linguists think such words are also used as 'light' words.
-I think $ra\bar{e}$ - words are 'light' words (based on their contextual use).
-I offer no opinion (one way or the other) on whether they can also mean 'wealth, riches'.6 raēva- means 'brilliant'; whereas raēvant- means 'wealthy'.
+In our group of linguists (somewhat extended in this chapter), everyone seems to agree that raē-words mean 'riches', 'wealth'.
+However, some linguists think such words are also used as 'light' words.
+I think raē- words are 'light' words (based on their contextual use).
+I offer no opinion (one way or the other) on whether they can also mean 'wealth, riches'.

 In his YAv.
-Glossary, Skjaervo 2003 says,
+Glossary, Skjaervo says that: